 Capital Employed Formula in Excel (With Excel Template)

-In this example, we calculate Capital Employed using 2nd formula i.e Capital Employed = Non-Current Assets + Working Capital
+In this example, we calculate Capital Employed using 2nd formula, i.e

-This has been a guide to a Capital Employed formula.
-Here we discuss its uses along with practical examples.
-We also provide you with Capital Employed Calculator with downloadable excel template.
+This has been a guide to a capital-employed formula.
+Here, we discuss its uses along with practical examples.
+We also provide a Capital Employed Calculator with a downloadable Excel template.
 You may also look at the following articles to learn more –